Nick AllottRead Profile →

 Andy CoulsonRead Profile →

-Andy Coulson is the Co-Founder and CEO of Coulson Chappell – a new consultancy offering strategic corporate and communications advice.
+Andy Coulson is the Founder of Coulson Partners, providing high-impact advice on corporate strategy, reputation and communications to CEOs, leaders and entrepreneurs.
 He is the former Downing Street Director of Communications and was Editor of the News of the World from 2003 until 2007.
-Andy contributes to the Daily Telegraph and GQ magazine as a political commentator.
-He serves on the advisory board of Tickets For Troops, a charity he helped establish in 2009.
+Andy continues to serve on the advisory board of Tickets For Troops, a charity he helped establish in 2009.

 Kevin GodlingtonRead Profile →